gfrd/modern_egfrd/README.md

 In addition to new features we are also working on improving the codebase; clean-up, commenting and documenting, unit-testing.
-Keeping up with compiler and library improvements, like using ISO C++17 mathematical special functions over of GSL.
+Keeping up with compiler and library improvements, adding CMake support.